 - Will WAY Michigan credits transfer to another school?

-WAY is an AdvancEd accredited organization, meeting their high standards of education.
-Therefore, WAY Michigan is accredited by AdvancEd as well.
+WAY is a Cognia (formerly AdvancEd) accredited organization, meeting their high standards of education.
+Therefore, WAY Michigan is accredited by Cognia as well.

 WAY, Widening Advancements for Youth, is a 501(c)(3) non-profit Public Charity organization.
 It offers a project-based and competency-based learning model to schools.